-G.1 Electricity Substations - Dedication as Road and/or Easements for Access

-If an electricity pillar and/or substation is required on the site the owner must dedicate to the appropriate energy authority (to its satisfaction), free of cost, an area of land adjoining the street alignment to enable an electricity pillar and/or substation to be established.
-The size and location of the electricity pillar and/or substation is to be in accordance with the requirements of the appropriate energy authority and Council.
+G.2 Electricity Substations - Dedication as Road and/or Easements for Access the street alignment to enable an electricity substation to be established.
+The size and location of the electricity substation is to be in accordance with the requirements of the appropriate energy authority and Council.
 The opening of any access doors must not intrude onto the public road (footway or road pavement).